Christmas might be a magical time of year, but sadly, that magic doesn’t mean that your allergies or intolerances will be taking the day off too.

 6. Get creative in the kitchen.

-If you can’t find your ideal free from Christmas food, then why not get your apron on and be creative in the kitchen?
-Christmas doesn’t end at mince pies, so why not try Christmas cupcakes?
-Or even some festive pancakes?
-Let your imagination run wild!
+If you can’t find your ideal free from Christmas food, then why not put your apron on and get creative in the kitchen?

 7. Don’t let Christmas sneak up on you.